-On the front bench is a stock solution (100%) of a dye, neutral red.
-Make 4 ml of a 4% v/v solution from this neutral red stock using $dH_20$ .
+On the side or front bench is a stock solution (100%) of a dye, neutral red.
+Use this stock solution and water to make 6 mL of a 4% v/v solution.
 Label your tube and save this solution; you will use it later today.
+Make sure to mix the solution thoroughly and use parafilm to cover the top of the test tube during mixing.